judka-uriel/uriel-book/uriel_en.md

 one never parts with a smartphone containing the entire Torah.
 The only thing that needs to be done is to place all the necessary links on the home screen as a reminder.
-Through this, the spirit of the Torah is observed, <!-- *taamei ha-mitzvot* --> and not the mechanical performance of literal interpretation in putting on tefillin, which becomes habitual among the Orthodoxes.
+Through this, the spirit of the Torah is observed, <!-- *taamei ha‑mitzvot* --> and not the mechanical performance of literal interpretation in putting on tefillin, which becomes habitual among the Orthodoxes.
 In the morning, having put on tefillin, they forget the main thing, and even the worn tefillin cease to remind the Orthodoxes of the necessity of daily work in